 Our Google Panda recovery process started almost immediately as we worked overtime to figure out why the website took a dive.
 We do not participate in any manipulative techniques, therefore, we only had the website as a culprit.
 Since we eliminated the manual audit, these pages simply fell through the cracks.
 Hopefully, this SEO case study helps prove the value of a thorough manual audit because if it were conducted, this 48% traffic loss may not have happened:

 Well, what did we do?
 When running reports in Google Analytics, we filtered our landing pages on ‘cheap’, and that’s when we discovered these similar to duplicate pages.
-Our third party SEO tool simply did not catch them, hence, the term “manual audits.”
-We 301 redirected the pages to the main lander for this particular keyword group then removed them.
-From there, we force fed Google all those URLs utilizing the Google Search Console (formerly known as Google Webmaster Tools) in order for the pages to be reindexed.
+Our third-party SEO tool simply did not catch them, hence, the term “manual audits.”
+We 301 redirected the pages to the main lander for this particular keyword group and then removed them.
+From there, we force-fed Google all those URLs utilizing the Google Search Console (formerly known as Google Webmaster Tools) in order for the pages to be reindexed.
 Now, we wait…

 Did We Actually Recover from Google Panda?

 It sure does seem like it.
 Here is the year-over-year per month for this specific landing page after the 48% loss.
 We’ll start with the next monthly period with a 36.81% traffic loss:

 In the following monthly period, we slightly gained with a 36.62% traffic loss: